-4.15 An off-site contribution based on the Council's fees will be required in lieu of any required provision that is not provided on-site.
-A specified site and project for the provision or enhancement of facilities funded by an off-site financial contribution would be identified during the application process, in consultation with the Council's Parks and Cemeteries Department.
-Typical costs at 2015 prices are included at Appendix 4 and updates will be published on the Council's website from time to time.
+4.16 An off-site contribution based on the Council's fees will be required in lieu of any required provision that is not provided on-site.
+A specified site and project for the provision or enhancement of facilities funded by an off-site financial contribution would be identified during the application process, in consultation with the Council's Parks and Cemeteries Services.
+Typical costs at 2015 prices (these will be updated in April 2017) are included at Appendix 6 and updates will be published on the Council's website from time to time.